August 14

 Coffee and Its Health Benefits

 Still, there are plenty of benefits from the coffee.
-The past studies did not consider the other risk factors of the people that drank coffee when they were doing the study.
+The past studies did not consider the other risk factors of the people who drank coffee when they were doing the study.

 Furthermore, the new studies made with control of the risk factors show that coffee has other benefits.